Apply NowRegister for FallWagner Alumni Program

-Graduates of the Human Services Training Program make a commitment to two years of community service.
+Graduates of the Human Services Paraprofessional Certificate Program make a commitment of two years of community service.

-The training process will encourage students' self knowledge and personal growth.
-As part of this process they will:
+The training process will encourage self knowledge and personal growth.
+As part of this process you will:

-- Learn more about themselves and how they relate with others
+- Learn more about yourself and how you relate with others

 - Explore and clarify interests in the field of human services